calidion/aex/README.md

 We can call this mode the classic mode.
 This mode is a very basic parameter passing method, it can only passes the request, the response and the callback function when async is not promised.

-It has at leak two weakness:
+It has at least two weakness:

-1. Not promis-based, not friendly with async/await functions.
+1. Not promise-based, not friendly with async/await functions.
 2. Don't have a proper place to carry generated data by middlewares when going through the Web Straight Line.

 #### The Onoin Mode (The Wrong Mode)